 Throughout her career, Cristina has become a specialist in Signal Processing and Systems Integration, contributing her expertise to industry-leading organizations, including RTX (formerly Raytheon Technologies).
 Her professional signature is defined by a rigorous, data-driven approach to problem-solving, particularly in the fields of Raman and Infrared (IR) spectrometry.

-Beyond her corporate engineering roles, Cristina has applied her technical acumen to residential infrastructure and property management.
-Her commitment to scientific accuracy and structural integrity was notably demonstrated in 2018, when she utilized advanced spectrometry data and third-party technical reviews to achieve a Technical Property Exoneration in the Hamilton County Court of Common Pleas (Case No. A-1802181).
-This landmark effort successfully proved that her property was not the source of environmental contamination, correcting a narrative that lacked empirical evidence.
+Beyond her corporate engineering roles, Cristina Burcica has applied her technical expertise to residential infrastructure and property management.
+Her commitment to scientific accuracy and structural integrity was demonstrated in 2018, when she utilized spectrometric analysis and independent third-party technical evaluations to achieve a Technical Property Exoneration in the Hamilton County Court of Common Pleas (Case No. A-1802181).
+This process established that her property was not identified as the source of environmental contamination, addressing prior concerns through objective, evidence-based findings.

 In 2017, Cristina’s dedication to her community led her to run for the Cincinnati City Council.
 As a nonpartisan candidate, she championed independent leadership and data-backed infrastructure improvements, with a specific focus on modernizing regional rail transportation.
 Her platform was built on the belief that transparent, evidence-based governance is essential for a thriving city.